-Cristina Uy-Tioco is of counsel in the Hong Kong office of Gibson, Dunn & Crutcher, and a member of the firm’s Corporate Department and its Global Finance and Energy & Infrastructure Practice Groups.
+Cristina Uy-Tioco, a Registered Foreign Lawyer (New York), is of counsel of Gibson, Dunn & Crutcher LLP, and a member of the firm’s Corporate Department and its Global Finance and Energy & Infrastructure Practice Groups.

 Ms. Uy-Tioco’s practice is focused on the energy and infrastructure sectors where she has done several project development and financing, as well as M&A, deals.
 She has over 20 years experience advising on Philippine power and infrastructure projects and representing various players in the industries, including project companies, lenders, insurers, contractors and government entities.
 She advised First NatGas Power Corp. in the development of the 414 MW gas-fired power plant in Batangas, Philippines; First Gas Power Corporation and FGP Corp. in the refinancing and operation of the 1,000 MW and 500 MW CCGT power projects, respectively; the syndicate of lenders led by K-EXIM and ADB in the financing of KSPC’s 200 MW coal-fired power plant in Cebu, Philippines; CBK Power Company Limited (CBK) in the operation of its 725 MW hydropower plant in Laguna, Philippines, as well Industrias Metalurgicas Pescarmona, S.A. in the sale of its interests in CBK to Electric Power Development Company and Sumitomo Corporation (which deal won best Asian project finance deal award); and Mirant Corporation in the sale of its interests in the Sual, Pagbilao and Ilijan power projects to Tokyo Electric Power Corporation and Marubeni Corporation (which deal was awarded Deal of the Year by Asian Counsel).